spree-contrib/spree_print_invoice/README.md

 3. Override any of the partial templates.
 They are address, footer, totals, header, bye, and the line_items.
 In bye the text `:thanks` is printed.
 The `:extra_note` hook has been deprecated as Spree no longer supports hooks.

-4. Set `:suppress_anonymous_address` option to get blank addresses for anonymous email addresses (as created by my spree_last_address extension for empty/unknown user info).

-5. Many european countries requires numeric and sequential invoices numbers.
+4. Many european countries requires numeric and sequential invoices numbers.
 To use invoices sequential number fill the specific field in "General Settings" or by setting:

   ```ruby
   Spree::PrintInvoice::Config.set(next_number: [1|'your current next invoice number'])